 1. Holiday baking often calls for some pepperminty goodness, but who keeps peppermint syrup on hand for once-a-year baking?
 (No, schnapps doesn’t count).
 Use an ingredient that is abundant: peppermint candies.
 Just put them in a Ziploc bag and smash them to bits.
 A great stress reliever!

 2. Use tongs to make an even crimping pattern along the edge of your pie crust

-3. Use a wine bottle as a rolling pin (no, it doesn’t have to be full!).
+3. No rolling pin?
+Try this rolling pin hack: Use a wine bottle as a rolling pin (no, it doesn’t have to be full!).

 4. Fill a wine bottle with ice (and cork well) to keep pie dough chill while rolling it out, great for when it's hot or humid.

 5. Sub a little of your water for vodka and your pie crust somehow comes out flakier.
 And now you have an almost-full bottle of vodka on hand.
 Just sayin...

 6. Add a marshmallow to the top of your cupcakes 5 minutes before you take them out of the oven for a gooey, perfect topping, no-frosting require

 7. If you run out of food coloring, Use Jello to tint decorative icing.

 8. Looking for a natural way to dye when baking?
 Check out these simple recipes for making natural food coloring yourself.